 Criteria Meets Criteria Why we consider this asset meets the criteria set out in the Historic England Local Advice Note?
-Age Х The House on the Green had been a licensed premises since 1868.
-In 1963 the Red Cat Cottages became the House on the Green when the owners Steward & Patteson sold the previous pub building to the tenant Herbert Steward and purchased the Red Cat cottages .
+Age X The House on the Green had been a licensed premises since 1868.
+In 1963 the Red Cat Cottages became the House on the Green when the owners Steward & Patteson sold the previous pub building to the tenant Herbert Steward and purchased the Red Cat cottages 33 .
 The House on the Green was relocated to this site.
 This building had been the Red Cat pub until 1898 when it was relocated to Station Road.
 The vacated house was converted to cottages before becoming the existing House on the Green.
 The House on the Green obtained a full licence on 6/5/63 having previously been a beer house.
 In 1967 the ownership changed to Watney Mann, subsequently to Whitbread and finally in 2002 Enterprise Inns took over ownership.
 (See Norfolk public House information on the House on the Green).
 Rarity Х Apart from the village hall there is no other suitable community meeting place.
-Architectural and Artistic Interest Group Value Archaeological interest Historic Interest (including Social and Community Value) Х The asset consists of the building called the House on the Green, a Carrstone building previously known as Red Cat Cottages and considered to be an undesignated heritage asset, the large car park associated with the pub, its garden and play area and the previous bowling green.
-The condition of the building (s) is poor.
-The pub consists of a public bar and a lounge bar and both areas have been used for dining over the years.
-It has a kitchen which provided lunch and dinner.
-The garden was very popular with families as it had a play area.
-The Bowling green constructed when the pub was located at

-&lt;sup>38 RED CAT - NORTH WOOTTON (norfolkpubs.co.uk)
+33 RED CAT - NORTH WOOTTON (norfolkpubs.co.uk)